AllayMC/Allay/docs/core_and_architecture/update_to_the_next_protocol_version.md

 ## 4. Update Dependencies

-Update the protocol library `Cloudburst/Protocol` and the block state updater `CloudburstMC/BlockStateUpdater` to the latest version.
+Update the protocol library [Cloudburst/Protocol](https://github.com/CloudburstMC/Protocol) and the block state updater [CloudburstMC/BlockStateUpdater](https://github.com/CloudburstMC/BlockStateUpdater) to the latest version.

 ## 5. Update `Allay-API/src/main/java/org/allaymc/api/network/ProtocolInfo.java`

-You need to update `PACKET_CODEC` and `MINECRAFT_VERSION` in `ProtocolInfo`, with reference to **pmmp** for updating `MINECRAFT_VERSION`.
-Ensure that the dependencies have been updated before this step!
+You need to update the `PACKET_CODEC` and `MINECRAFT_VERSION` in `ProtocolInfo`.
+Refer to [pmmp/PocketMine-MP](https://github.com/pmmp/PocketMine-MP) for updating `MINECRAFT_VERSION`.

-## 6. Generate recipes.json (Recipe File)

-**Copy `crafting_data_packet.bin` to `Allay-Data/resources` and run `RecipeExportUtil`**.
-Before running this, ensure that you have correctly completed the updates for blocks and items!
-Remember to delete the old files before running!

-If all goes well, `Allay-Data/resources/recipes.json` will be updated.
-With this, all resource files have been updated.
-Remove the previously copied `crafting_data_packet.bin`.
+Make sure the dependency libraries are updated before this!

-## 7. Testing and Completion of Update
+## 6. Test and Complete the Update

-Run `gradle test` to ensure that nothing has been broken, then update the client and test on the server (this is crucial!).
-Update completed.
+Run `gradle test` to ensure nothing is broken, then update the client and test on the server (this is very important!).
+The update is now complete.